 Here is a feature overview of the snorkel sets with full reviews and our buying guide below.

 Snorkel Gear Reviews

 Cressi is a known for their high quality snorkeling equipment at affordable prices.
-The Palau snorkeling gear set has everything you need for an exciting snorkeling trip, including a sturdy Cressi bag to store all of your snorkeling gear.
+The Palau snorkeling gear set has everything you need for an exciting snorkeling trip, including a sturdy mesh bag to store all of your snorkeling gear.
 The mesh bag is a nice feature, because you can put your gear in the bag without having to wait for it to dry first.